chandupriya974-data/Cognevance_PersonalPortfolioAppUI/README.md

 color, rounded cards, and simple navigation.

 ## Responsive Design
-The portfolio was designed for both mobile and desktop screen sizes to provide a consistent user experience across devices.
+The portfolio UI was designed with responsive principles in mind for both mobile and desktop screen sizes.The layouts, typography, buttons, navigation, and spacing were planned to provide a clear and consistent user experience across different screen sizes.

 ## Prototype
 Figma Prototype:https://www.figma.com/design/5dHaC69oD3niUec6WSk3DV/Chandu-Priya---Data-Analyst-Portfolio?node-id=10-135&t=voGQw0WMDhj2HyTS-1